philrz/super/zbuf/scopes.md

 With this design:
 * the dataflow values come from batch.Values
 * refs come from batch.Frame
-* expr.Eval() is changed to take the dataflow zed.Value along with the Frame
+* expr.Eval() is changed to take the dataflow super.Value along with the Frame
 * the compiler turns references to "this" or other vars bound by "over" and "with" into a frame ref or a dataflow ref.